Conventional Financing Options

 Adjustable Rate Mortgages

 Adjustable Rate Mortgages (ARMs) can offer the best of both worlds: lower interest rates and a fixed payment for a certain period of time.
 In some situations—usually if you plan to pay off your loan in only a few years—an ARM may be a more cost-effective loan.
 You may also want to consider an ARM if you don’t qualify for conventional loans.
-The interest rate may change at the end of three or five years and each year thereafter, depending on which option you choose.
+The interest rate may change at the end of your fixed period and each year thereafter, depending on which option you choose.

 First-Time Homebuyer Program